compsoc-edinburgh/betterinformatics/resources/inf1-fp/install.md

    In the terminal, type the following command: `brew cask install visual-studio-code`, and press Enter.

    This is the code editor we recommend you to use.
 You should now have "Visual Studio Code.app" in your Applications folder.
-4. **Get the _Haskero_ extension**
+4. **Set up the _Haskero_ extension**

    Haskero is the extension we will use to improve Haskell support in Visual Studio Code.

+   Haskero has some prerequisities, so first run these commands in a terminal:
+   1. `stack config set system-ghc --global true`
+   2. `stack build intero`

+   Now install the extension:
-   - Open up Visual Studio Code either by selecting it in the Applications folder, or by typing `code` in the terminal.
+   1. Open up Visual Studio Code either by selecting it in the Applications folder, or by typing `code` in the terminal.
-   - Click the "squares" icon in the sidebar.
+   2. Click the "squares" icon in the sidebar.
 This should open up the "Extensions" pane.
-   - Type "Haskero" in the search field, and press Enter.
+   3. Type "Haskero" in the search field, and press Enter.
-   - Click "Install" on the search result.
+   4. Click "Install" on the search result.
 Click "Yes" if it asks to install dependencies.
-   - Click the "Reload" button to reload the current window (this will start the Haskero extension)
+   5. Click the "Reload" button to reload the current window (this will start the Haskero extension)

  ## Further reading

  - [Haskero webpage](https://marketplace.visualstudio.com/items?itemName=Vans.haskero)